Sonia Park – she/her/hers

 Executive Director

 Sonia is a daughter of Korean immigrants and the product of public schools.
 Growing up she moved frequently and attended many schools in and around Philadelphia.
-In some instances, she and her siblings were the only non-white students in the entire school.
+In some instances, she and her siblings were the only students of color.
 She directly experienced the possibilities and limitations that a zip code can confer.
 She believes that the primary place that can bring people together – school – should be a space where students can develop understanding and empathy across lines of differences.
-She believes that in today’s world, her son should not have to defend or define who he is.
-She is striving towards creating that ideal.
+Looking ahead to DCSC’s next five years, she is especially committed to promoting the power and promise of intentionally diverse schools.

-Sonia’s been working in education reform for over 20 years.
-Prior to DCSC she served under Secretary John King at the US Department of Education as a Senior Policy Advisor and also was the Executive Director of Charter Schools Accountability and Support in the NYC Department of Education under Chancellor Denis Walcott.
-In addition to leading Manhattan Charter Schools, a two-school charter network located in lower Manhattan, her work experiences include the National Foundation for Teaching Entrepreneurship, NY Charter Schools Resource Center, NY Charter Schools Association, and Edison Schools.
-She’s a Brooklyn convert who runs at a glacial pace and believes that kimchi fried rice with spam topped with a fried egg is the perfect breakfast.
+Prior to DCSC she served under Secretary John King at the US Department of Education as a Senior Policy Advisor and under NYC DOE Schools Chancellor Denis Walcott as the Executive Director of Charter Schools Accountability and Support.
+In addition to leading Manhattan Charter Schools, her work experiences include the National Foundation for Teaching Entrepreneurship, NY Charter Schools Resource Center, NY Charter Schools Association, and Edison Schools.
+Sonia holds degrees from Drew University and Yonsei University and is currently working on a degree in Education Policy at John Hopkins University.
+She’s a Brooklyn zealot who runs at a glacial pace, loves bad sci-fi movies, and believes that kimchi fried rice with spam topped with an egg is the perfect breakfast.

 Dave Bryson – he/him/his

 Son of a social worker and a corporate lawyer, Dave grew up in a highly segregated white neighborhood in Boston, MA.
 The divergent professions of his parents provided him with an early understanding of inequality, as well as his own relative access to power and privilege.
-Though he didn’t have the language to describe it as a child, this visceral understanding of fairness (and its lack thereof) has driven him ever since seeking out areas of study and employment that provided opportunities to work toward a more just world.
+This lived experience has driven him ever since seeking out areas of study and employment that provided opportunities to work toward a more just world.

-Prior to joining the team at DCSC, Dave helped lead Bedford Stuyvesant Collegiate (part of the Uncommon Schools network in Brooklyn, NY).
+Prior to joining the team at DCSC, Dave helped lead Bedford Stuyvesant Collegiate (BSC, part of the Uncommon Schools network in Brooklyn, NY).
 While he continues to be a proud supporter of his colleagues at Uncommon he always wondered what BSC would look like if the student and family community represented a broader array of racial and socio-economic backgrounds from families across Brooklyn.
 Dave is inspired by the bold work of DCSC members because they are answering that question on a daily basis as they seek equity and integration.
-As Deputy Director at DCSC, Dave appreciates the opportunity to support practitioners realizing the promise of school integration.
+To that end, the strategic priority structure for impact holds critical importance to Dave as he works toward a building DCSC’s sustainable future that members can depend on.
+Dave holds degrees from Wesleyan University and Lesley University.
 He also has an extremely specific point of view on what constitutes a high quality sandwich.

 Ashley Heard – she/her/hers

-A South Louisiana native, Ashley (she, her, hers) grew up moving around the country.
-She landed in Nashville for college and was shocked by the economic privilege of many of her peers.
-Thanks to supportive friends, professors who went the extra mile (one loaned her a laptop so she could work on her senior thesis!) and a financial aid officer who more than once found a little extra aid money or another work study job, she made her way.
+A South Louisiana native, Ashley grew up moving around the country.
+She landed in Nashville for college and was shocked by the privilege of many of her peers.
+Thanks to supportive friends, extra help from professors, and a financial aid officer who more than once found an extra work study job or scholarship, she made her way.
 As graduation loomed, she found herself wondering about opportunity, about those who had it, those who lucked into it as she had, and those who were cut off from it.
-Upon graduation, she joined Teach For America and taught in Washington, DC; she has worked in education ever since.
+Upon graduation, she joined Teach For America and she has worked in education ever since.

 The Coalition’s Board of Directors